-This sensory painting activity will be a good change when you want to paint without conventional brushes but don’t want to get truly messy.
+This art activity will be a good change when you want to paint without conventional brushes but don’t want to get truly messy.
 For other activities where we have painted without brushes visit our art activities category page.
 A good example is our squirt painting and our throw ball painting.

-The Idea is pretty straight forward.
+The idea for this art activity is pretty straight forward.
 During a paint activity, where you “paint” without the brushes, spaghetti comes in handy.
 We have seen many spaghetti painting projects out there, but they are all truly messy and did I mention FUN!
 Both my kids love messy, sensory play but there are some who don’t want to get their hands truly dirty.

 For those who don’t want to get messy, tie a regular rubber band around the spaghetti around 1/4 of the way from the bottom and cook them like you usually do with a bit of oil.